LizMyers/AIY-projects/README.md

 This repo supports 3 tutorials on Hackster.io that extend the AIY Voice Kit by Google.
 More specifically, these experiments are about adding a camera to the Voice Kit (v1).
 This allows the pi to describe what it "sees".
 It also provides a fun introduction to the Vision API on Google Cloud.

 #### 01 <a href="https://www.hackster.io/elizmyers/aiy-smart-doorbell-02d8ad"> Smart Doorbell</a>
-Adding Vision to the AIY Voice Kit for the first time.
+This tutorial is based upon <a href="http://blog.mybigideas.uk/2018/03/adding-vision-to-your-aiy-project-in-4.html">Leo White's ('<i>Adding Vision to the AIY Voice Kit</i>')</a> which required updating in order to work with the latest <a href="https://github.com/google/aiyprojects-raspbian/releases/tag/v20181116">AIY Kits Release (Nov 2018)</a>.

 #### 02 <a href="https://www.hackster.io/elizmyers/add-vision-to-the-aiy-voice-kit-e9ff3d">What is That?</a> (Whose logo is that?, What does that say?)
 This tutorial makes further use of the pi camera we added in the previous tutorial.
-It's based upon <a href="http://blog.mybigideas.uk/2018/03/adding-vision-to-your-aiy-project-in-4.html">Leo White's tutorial ('<i>Adding Vision to the AIY Voice Kit</i>')</a> which required updating in order to work with the latest <a href="https://github.com/google/aiyprojects-raspbian/releases/tag/v20181116">AIY Kits Release (Nov 2018)</a>.
-I've also extended the Voice experience and commented in code where you can customize the dialog.
+I've also extends the Voice experience.
+By including things like a personalized greetng, random hello/goodbye messages, and better error messages - the experience becomes more natural.

 #### 03 Coming Soon!
 Adding a Neopixel Ring to the AIY Voice Kit - for interaction with feedback and lights - just like a Google Home device.